amenokagaseo/helios-neo-73-tools/README.md

 # helios-neo-73-tools
-Scripts I made for my formerly owned Acer PHN16-73.
+A little repo of basic scripts I made for my Helios Laptop.
+Note that keyboard.sh depends on https://github.com/fcrespo82/acer-lighting-daemon, it's just a oneliner to make the keyboard white.